Brands believe they are listening to their customers. But are they really hearing them?

 You can listen to someone but do you understand them?
 If you can’t understand them, how can you strike up a conversation with them?
 William Hazlitt said “The art of conversation is the art of hearing”.
 This is the crux of Customer Engagement: Listen to what that person is really telling you, understand what they are saying and use that to give them what they need.

-If all you hear is incoherent babble, then what chance do you stand?
+If all you hear is incoherent babble, you don’t stand a chance

 It might seem obvious and a lot of brands believe they are listening to their customers.
 But are they really hearing them?
 In reality they might be listening to parts of the conversation, but not across the entire journey and not in real-time.
 This makes it hard to find truly useful insight that can be used to take action when it’s needed most.

 Gathering data from multiple systems, in multiple formats, from systems that were designed for different purposes, into a single data pool and then piling in with analytics tools and even the new buzz word “AI” (and the AI we are talking about here is pure number crunching, not the Arthur C. Clarke vision of AI) is not listening – its data gathering, crunching and finger crossing.
 It’s based on old-world thinking and approaches – ways of doing things that have moved on as technology has evolved.
 They’re still using a wireless to listen to Jimi and there’s too much noise and confusion.
 It doesn’t have to be this way.